wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.6.9 =
+* [New] Added operating systems to the column you can use to blacklist certain pageviews.
+Please refer to [this page](https://slimstat.freshdesk.com/solution/articles/12000031504-what-are-the-operating-system-codes-used-by-slimstat-) to learn more about what codes Slimstat uses to represent operating systems internally.
+* [New] In the Customizer, you can now quickly move your reports to the Inactive bucket with just one simple click, instead of dragging and dropping them all the way to the top (thank you, [ac1643](https://wordpress.org/support/topic/customizing-the-reports/)).
+* [Update] We partially rewrote the code that handles our Filter Bar, specifically when it comes to handling date ranges.
+A few minor bugs were squashed in the process, but please don't report us to PETA! (thank you, Boris)
+* [Fix] The customizer was not working if the Slimstat menu was being displayed in the admin bar instead of as a separate menu.
+Please report any issues you experience in using the customizer.
+* [Fix] Our charts are calculating the sum of all the data points, day by day.
+However other reports show a cumulative sum (let's say of Unique IPs) for the whole month.
+If a given IP visits your website on two different days, it will be counted twice in the Unique IPs chart, but only once in Traffic at Glance.
+In order to avoid any confusion, we are changing the chart legend to display the AVERAGE value, instead of the sum.

 = 4.6.8 =
 * [Update] We should have known better: for every naysayer there is always a yaysayer that will [ask for just the opposite feature](https://wordpress.org/support/topic/recent-month-change/), right?
 Fair enough: that's what the settings panels are for, after all.
 In order to make everybody happy, we introduced a new option (under Slimstat > Settings > Reports) that will allow you to decide what the default time span should be: current month or past 30 days, it's totally up to you.
 * [Update] We implemented Chris' idea to use a transient when recording the visit_id, to improve performance (thank you, [Chris](https://wordpress.org/support/topic/recommend-switching-slimstat_visit_id-to-use-a-transient/)).